-Last month, a jury awarded her \$840,000, including \$430,000 in punitive damages from the two defendants, who looked up Krekelberg's information after she allegedly rejected their romantic advances,
+Last month, a jury awarded her \$840,000, including \$430,000 in punitive damages from the two defendants, who looked up Krekelberg's information after she allegedly rejected their romantic advances, according to court documents. http://tinyurl.com/yxgy3xha

 In 2018, the City of Minneapolis paid out \$275,000 to FOX 9 TV anchor Alix Kendall (photo) because her driver's licence was looked up 3800 times over 10 years by city employees with access to the driver and vehicle services database.
-The twin city of St Paul paid her about \$50.000.
+The twin city of St Paul paid her about \$50,000.